elliott1177/huffman-compress/README.md

 # huffman-compress
-Compress and decompress files using huffman trees.
+Compress and decompress files using huffman trees. install pip, setuptools and binarytree.